Woman in Sydney, looking at the view of Sydney Opera House & Harbour Bridge.

 Credit: Paul McMillan for Destination NSW

 If you're looking for a sneaky escape from the crowds, definitely take time to discover hidden beaches along the beautiful Hermitage Foreshore Walk.
-Come for one of Sydney’s best walks, but bring a swimsuit, towel, sunscreen, and a picnic if you want to make a delightful day of this trip.
+Come for one of Sydney’s best walks, but bring a swimsuit, towel, sunscreen, and a picnic if you want to make a delightful day of this trip - especially if Sydney's weather is warm, clear and sunny.
 This scenic trail hugs Sydney Harbour, offering quiet coves and stunning views of the city skyline.
 Dip your toes in the calm waters, find your own private spot, or enjoy a picnic with a spectacular backdrop.
 Pick from Shark Beach, Milk Beach, Hermit Beach or Queens Beach – or have a swim at all!

 Visitor information